metakgp/metakgp-wiki/RUNBOOK.md

 # Runbook

+## Upgrading MediaWiki Version

+Please follow below instructions in order to upgrade the mediawiki version.
+Refer to [this Pull Request](https://github.com/metakgp/metakgp-wiki/pull/53/files) for an example.

+1. Update `mediawiki/Dockerfile` to download the targeted version.
+2. Update `mediawiki/install_extensions.sh` to download compatible mediawiki extensions.
+3. Read through the change log and see if any other updates need to be made.
+4. Try to build, and rectify errors.
+5. Follow instructions mentioned in "Deploying to prod" section.
+6. Run `docker-compose exec php /srv/mediawiki/maintenance/update.php`

 ## Deploying to prod

 1. Take a backup!
 Run `docker-compose -f docker-compose.yml -f docker-compose.override.yml -f docker-compose.prod.yml exec backup ./run_backup.sh` and make sure it succeeded.
 Also run `git log` and note down the current deployed sha, in case you need to roll back.
 2. `git pull` and `docker-compose build`.
 This builds and caches the new images locally without interrupting the old server, which reduces downtime.
 3. `docker-compose down` shuts down the server and removes containers.
 Now downtime has started ticking.
-4. `docker container ls` and then `docker rm -f <containerID>` to remove all running containers so that the mediawiki-volume is not in use.
+4. If the last step ends with a failure, `docker container ls` to list all containers and then `docker rm -f <containerID>` to remove containers so that the mediawiki-volume is not in use.
 5. `docker volume rm <mediawiki-volume>`, so that the mediawiki container can create a new volume with updates in the next step.
 6. `docker-compose up --build -d` starts all the services using the newly built images.
 Server is back online, verify by going to the wiki in a browser.
 If there are database problems, it's often fixed by running `docker-compose exec php /srv/mediawiki/maintenance/update.php`.